Ultraviolet: Skin damage

 UVB photons can cause direct DNA damage.
-UV‑B radiation excites DNA molecules in skin cells, causing aberrant covalent bonds to form between adjacent pyrimidine bases, producing a dimer.
+UVB radiation excites DNA molecules in skin cells, causing aberrant covalent bonds to form between adjacent pyrimidine bases, producing a dimer.
 Most UV-induced pyrimidine dimers in DNA are removed by the process known as nucleotide excision repair that employs about 30 different proteins.
 Those pyrimidine dimers that escape this repair process can induce a form of programmed cell death (apoptosis) or can cause DNA replication errors leading to mutation.

+UVB damages mRNA This triggers a fast pathway that leads to inflammation of the skin and sunburn. mRNA damage initially triggers a response in ribosomes though a protein known as ZAK-alpha in a ribotoxic stress response.
+This response acts as a cell surveillance system.
+Following this detection of RNA damage leads to inflammatory signaling and recruitment of immune cells.
+This, not DNA damage (which is slower to detect) results in UVB skin inflammation and acute sunburn.

 As a defense against UV radiation, the amount of the brown pigment melanin in the skin increases when exposed to moderate (depending on skin type) levels of radiation; this is commonly known as a sun tan.
 The purpose of melanin is to absorb UV radiation and dissipate the energy as harmless heat, protecting the skin against both direct and indirect DNA damage from the UV.
-UV‑A gives a quick tan that lasts for days by oxidizing melanin that was already present and triggers the release of the melanin from melanocytes.
-UV‑B yields a tan that takes roughly 2 days to develop because it stimulates the body to produce more melanin.
+UVA gives a quick tan that lasts for days by oxidizing melanin that was already present and triggers the release of the melanin from melanocytes.
+UVB yields a tan that takes roughly 2 days to develop because it stimulates the body to produce more melanin.